top of page

 If you pup ever experiences symptoms related to food allergies, take them to the vet immediately. a hypoallergenic kibble may be best for your pups sensitivity.

 pre-made raw brands

 Primal Pet Foods Inc.

 Steves Real Food

-only dry kibble brands we recommend if you will feed kibble in your pups diet.
+Kibble brands we recommend if you will feed kibble in your pups diet can be found below

 Comparison of Orijen vs Acana.
 Long story short, Orijen is the premium version of Acana, and they are owned by the same parent company.
 Their parent company has recently been purchased by Marz.